NonSecwitter/PowerShell/component_functions/readme.md

 - Swap-ArrayElements
-  --Accepts an array and two indexes to swap them without destroying either value.
+  --Accepts an array and two indices to swap them without destroying either value.